 Botox also works by blocking inflammatory and pain mediators, which is why it is such an effective treatment for localized pain and migraine headaches.
 While adverse effects are rarely reported with the use of Botox, some side effects that may occur include headaches, bruising, swelling, and muscle weakness surrounding the muscle site that was injected.

 Botox works for roughly 120 days after the injection date.
 The nerves begin to regenerate after this time, so it is common for people to re-inject shortly before this period ends.
-With no generic version currently on the market, the two options for this treatment include Botox and Dysport.
+With no generic version currently on the market, the two options for this treatment include Botox, Dysport & Xeomin.
 There are different formulations that are used for specific treatments; as such, the formula may vary depending on the drug medium, the proteins used, and the individual molecular weight.

 When Was Botox Discovered?